Features

 Context Type Safety

-Middleware can add typed data to the request context:
+Middleware can add typed data to the request context.
+TypeScript knows what's available in your handlers.

 Typed Middleware Context